CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

 11. On the **Groups | All groups** blade, verify that the **Contoso Kiosk Devices** group is displayed.
 You may need to select the Refresh button for the new group to become visible.

 ### Task 3: Create a Configuration profile based on scenario requirements

+In this task you will create a new Intune configuration profile that configures SEA-WS2 as a single-app, full-screen kiosk using Microsoft Edge in Public Browsing mode.

 1. In the Microsoft Intune admin center, select **Devices (1)** from the navigation bar.
 On the **Devices | Overview** page, select **Configuration (2)** On the **Devices | Configuration** blade, in the details pane, click on **Create (3)** and select **+ New policy (4)**.